Radial Shockwave Treatment – What you should know

 I heard that the treatment is expensive

 As is the case with all technology, costs come down over time.
-We are committed to using this technology to care for as many patients as we canwallet-1555063 and only on those who would benefit from its healing properties.
+We are committed to using this technology to care for as many patients as we can and only on those who would benefit from its healing properties.
 This is the reason that we offer RSWT as a part of our comprehensive physiotherapy management for $130 per treatment.
 In 2008 when I started providing RSWT the cost of three initial treatments was $875.
 Compared to traditional treatments which can carry on for months, radial shockwave is utilized 3 to 6 times and therefor the total cost can be quite similar.

 Many people self-diagnose, research possible treatments online, and make care decisions based on biased or incomplete information.
 The most important part of any treatment plan is that it is based on an accurate assessment and diagnosis: the right treatment, for the right condition, at the right time.
 Might I add, that it should also be provided by the right professional.
 At Leading Edge all of our treatments are provided by registered physical therapists who are able to accurately diagnose your injury prior to the treatment.
 The treatment plan follows the diagnosis.